caiquecaleiro/node-todo-api/README.md

 - PATCH localhost:3000/todos/:id

 ## Full app
-You can run this server and then run this [app](https://github.com/caiquecaleiro/react-crud).
+You can run this server and then run this [project](https://github.com/caiquecaleiro/react-crud) together.

 ## Installation and usage